apache/apisix/docs/en/latest/terminology/plugin.md

 }
 ```

-Create a complete route with the above configuration:
+Create a complete route with the below configuration:

 ```json
 {